This post is updated whenever we visit a new aquarium.

 How do we make kids see that they are able to help save the oceans?
 Watching documentaries and educational materials for one will make them aware of the issues.
 Bringing them to the sea or any body of water for a dive will make them appreciate creation and make them curious.
 Participating in cleanup drives on the beach will also make them see that even little actions reap big results.

-If the beach is too far off, going to aquariums and listening to lectures is one way for them to see the impact of ocean conservation.
-And of course, having an aquarium at home will make them see that not cleaning it up is detrimental to its inhabitants.
+If the beach is too far off, going to aquariums (public aquariums, oceanariums, marine mammal parks, and dolphinariums) to observe sea life and listen to lectures is one way for them to see the impact of ocean conservation.
+Also, having an aquarium at home will make them see that not cleaning it up is detrimental to its inhabitants.

 Berlin Aquadom and Sea Life